-Only 501 (c) (3) nonprofit organizations serving the Oro Valley and greater Tucson area communities are eligible.
+Only 501 (c) (3) nonprofit organizations serving the greater Tucson area communities are eligible.

 Proposals for grants are considered on the basis of supporting the Stone Canyon Community Foundation (SCCF) Mission and its Fundamental Strategies which state that SCCF’s primary focus is on “programs that help young people get and stay on track, taking advantage of educational and other opportunities for their own self-improvement and development.”